sudheerj/angular-interview-questions/README.md

      2. The second build contains old ES5 syntax to support older browsers with all necessary polyfills.
 But this results in a larger bundle size.

      **Note:** This strategy is used to support multiple browsers but it only load the code that the browser needs.
+142. ### Is Angular supports dynamic imports?
+     Yes, Angular 8 supports dynamic imports in router configuration. i.e, You can use the import statement for lazy loading the module using `loadChildren` method and it will be understood by the IDEs(VSCode and WebStorm), webpack, etc.
+     Previously, you have been written as below to lazily load the feature module.
+By mistake, if you have typo in the module name it still accepts the string and throws an error during build time.
+     ```javascript
+     {path: ‘user’, loadChildren: ‘./users/user.module#UserModulee’},
+     ```
+     This problem is resolved by using dynamic imports and IDEs are able to find it during compile time itself.
+     ```javascript
+     {path: ‘user’, loadChildren: () => import(‘./users/user.module’).then(m => m.UserModule)};
+     ```